- Sleeps: Sleeps 14/16 in two main buildings

 The Large sitting room, effectively a salon, occupies the central part of the building and is filled with natural light from which generous French windows open outwards to the terrace, gardens and Easterly view and inwards to the central courtyard/garden.
 Three large comfortable sofa’s surround a coffee table and period French stone fireplace.

-Stairs from the dining/sitting area lead up to the large Master Bedroom A1 – The Canopy Room with a king size four poster double bed (1.6m w x 2m).
+Stairs from the kitchen lead up to the large Master Bedroom A1 – The Canopy Room with a four poster double bed (1.6m w x 2m).
 The Canopy Room opens out onto its own charming oak framed balcony with magnificent South Easterly views.

-Stairs up from the salon lead to two twin bedrooms, the first a Children’s Bedroom A3 ‘The Red Room’ with twin beds (.9w x 2m) framed by attractive oak beams and with ensuite Bathroom A3 and separate WC.
+Stairs up from the entrance hall lead to two twin bedrooms, the first a Children’s Bedroom A3 ‘The Red Room’ with twin beds (.9w x 2m) framed by attractive oak beams and with ensuite Bathroom A3 with bath, washbasin and separate WC.

-Adjacent to the red room is The Nursery Room Bedroom A4, a further twin bedroom which shares Bathroom A3.
+Adjacent to the red room is The Nursery Room Bedroom A4, a further twin/triple bedroom which shares Bathroom A3.

-French windows under an attractive archway lead into the large Kitchen and Sitting Area which occupies the main part of the centre of the house.
-Giant old oak beams festoon the whole building.
+French windows under an attractive archway lead into the magnificent large Kitchen, Dining and Sitting Area which occupies the main part of the centre of the house.

-The kitchen is arranged in an L shape at one end of the room and comprises a double belfast sink, dishwasher, large 7 gas hoband double electric range , fridge and freezer with ice maker, cupboards and a washing machine.
+The kitchen is arranged in an L shape at one end of the room and comprises a Belfast sink, large 5 ring gas hob and double electric oven range, fridge and freezerwith ice maker and magimix expresso coffee making machine.

-The dining area has two large tables that can be used together or separated as a cooking/prepping space, and assembled they seat 12.
+The central dining area has two large tables that can be used together or separated as an additional cooking/prepping space.
+Assembled complete there is seating for 14.

 There is one twin bedroom on the ground floor known as ‘The White Room’ Bedroom B3 (beds .9w x 2m).
 A door leads straight out to the gardens.
-This has a separate shower/Bathroom B3 and separate WC.
+This has a separate shower/Bathroom B3 and WC.

 In the South Eastern corner of the house adjacent to the kitchen is the Pool Sitting Room leading straight to the swimming pool which is covered but with sliding glass doors that open to the terrace running the full length of both the pool and the pool sitting room.

-The pool has a tropical feeling with mature bird of paradise trees complete with resident frogs.
-The whole pool is spotlit for after dark.
+The pool has a tropical atmosphere with mature birds of paradise trees.
+The whole pool is floodlit if desired by night.

 Oak stairs from the kitchen lead up to a large ‘quiet zone’ sometimes referred to in not such quiet terms as ‘The Ball Room’ but essentially a large area, comfortably arranged with seating for relaxing, reading and enjoyment.

-The Master Bedroom B1 (The Green Room) has a double bed with windows/views facing in 3 directions and with a Bathroom (B1) with shower and WC en suite.
+The Master Bedroom B1 (The Green Room) has a double bed (1.8w x 2) with windows/views facing in 3 directions and with a Bathroom (B1) with bath, shower and separate WC en suite.

 Adjoining the other end of The ballroom a third double Bedroom B2 ‘The Pink Room’ (bed 1.6w x 2) also has its own ensuite shower/Bathroom (B2) with shower, wash basin and WC.